caviyacht/SodaDungeon2Mod/readme.md

 ## Core Features

+Below are the core features of the MOD and what they look like in game.

-- Adventure HUD UI
+### Adventure HUD UI

 - Current bonus warps
 - Current adventure time
 - Gold per hour (GPH)
 - Stein relics per hour (RPH)
 - Only appears when a relic has been earned
 - Stein gold find relics per hour (GFR)
 - Only appears when a gold find relic has been earned
 - Character HP and MP show as a percentage

-- Relic UI
+### Relic UI

 - +10k level-up button
 - +100k level-up button
 - Max level-up button **!!COMING SOON!!**

-- Scripts UI
+### Scripts UI

 - Half height script triggers **!!COMING SOON!!**
 - Scripts sorted by script name **!!COMING SOON!!**

-- Book UI
+### Book UI

 - Scripts sorted by script name **!!COMING SOON!!**

 ## Temporary Features

+> Note: Temporary features will typically be added if I am testing something out, but also feel like sharing them with the world.

-- Adventure HUD UI
+### Adventure HUD UI

 - Number of heals
 - Number of ambushes
 - Number of portals

-> Note: Temporary features will typically be added if I am testing something out, but also feel like sharing them with the world.

 # Instructions